NSCN(IM) leader Th Muivah's historic return after 50 years

+Guwahati: NSCN (IM) chief Th Muivah reached Manipur’s Ukhrul district on Wednesday to visit his native village of Somdal, marking his first return in more than 50 years, officials said.

-Guwahati: A large crowd has gathered at Tangkhul Long Ground in Ukhrul, the district headquarters n Wednesday eagerly awaiting the return of 91-year-old Thuingaleng Muivah to his birthplace after more than half a century.
+The 91-year-old Naga leader arrived at Bakshi ground in the district headquarters by helicopter.

+Thousands were eagerly waiting for the return of Muivah to his birthplace after more than half a century.

-Students have also thronged streets of Ukhrul Town, joining in the warm welcome for the esteemed visitor.
+Students also thronged streets of Ukhrul Town, joining in the warm welcome for the esteemed visitor.

-The Naga leader of the National Socialist Council of Nagalim (NSCN-IM) left Somdal village decades ago to join the insurgency and has not been back since.
+The Naga leader of the National Socialist Council of Nagalim (NSCN-IM) left Somdal village decades ago to be part of the insurgency.

 His homecoming ushers in a “watershed moment in the region’s political history, drawing people eager to witness the return of one of the most influential figures in the Naga movement,” reports India TodayNE.